knative/eventing/docs/registry/README.md

     apiVersion: eventing.knative.dev/v1alpha1
     kind: EventType
     metadata:
-      name: repofork
+      name: org.bitbucket.repofork
       namespace: default
     spec:
-      type: repo:fork
+      type: org.bitbucket.repo:fork
       source: bitbucket.org
       broker: dev
       description: "BitBucket fork"
     ```

-    This would register the EventType named `repofork` with type `repo:fork`, source `bitbucket.org` in the `dev`
+    This would register the EventType named `org.bitbucket.repofork` with type `org.bitbucket.repo:fork`,
-    Broker of the `default` namespace.
+    source `bitbucket.org` in the `dev` Broker of the `default` namespace.

     As under the hood, `kubeclt apply` just makes a REST call to the API server with the appropriate RBAC permissions,
     the `Cluster Configurator` can give EventType `create` permissions to trusted parties, so that they can register